 Portugal has one of the lowest living costs in Europe.

 Although Lisbon is one of the most expensive cities in the country, compared to other capitals, it is quite affordable.

 The climate and the culture

 With almost 300 days of sunshine a year, Portugal offers the best climate in Europe, with mild winters and hot summers.

 The Portuguese and their culture enchanted many foreigners.
 The gastronomy, festivities, traditions, and friendliness of the Portuguese people make many foreigners feel at home.

 Government supports for those who wish to live in Portugal

-The Portuguese Government has provided various support programmes not only to Portuguese citizens wishing to reside or return to Portugal, such as the Programa Regressar, but also to foreigners who want to invest and want to settle in Portugal.
+The Portuguese Government has provided various support programs not only to Portuguese citizens wishing to reside or return to Portugal, such as the Programa Regressar but also to foreigners who want to invest and want to settle in Portugal.

-NHR is a tax statuts that is intended for those who have not been resident in Portugal in the last five years, that guarantees, for a period of ten years the exemption of income obtained abroad and the taxation of income obtained in Portugal to reduced rates if they engage in activities of high added value.
+NHR is a tax status that is intended for those who have not been resident in Portugal in the last five years, that guarantees, for ten years the exemption of income obtained abroad and the taxation of income obtained in Portugal to reduced rates if they engage in activities of high added value.